 The flooring in the room dates from 1992 and is in need of replacement.
-If all the furniture is moved out of the room for that, we don't want to put it back where its been for nearly fifty years.
-To help us explore options, the Library Board has selected Engberg Anderson, one of Wisconsin's top library architecural firms.
+Since all the furniture would be moved out of the room for that, it was time to examine how to best use the space.
+In late 2018, the Library Board selected the architecural firm of Engberg Anderson to guide a community-based design process.

 After a community survey and a series of four public and staff workshops, Engberg Anderson presented their final report to the Library Board on May 1 in a public meeting.
 Final Report - Appendices.
 The preliminary plans call for:

 - Moving the Makerspace from its cramped quarters to a larger space just off the Upper Lobby.

 - Adding a medium sized meeting room (10-25 people).